 Confusion Of Common Law Partner Sponsorship

 A common law union, relationship or partnership can be confusing.
 A cause for some of the confusion lies with the individual provinces and territories in Canada not issuing any sort of official document (like a marriage certificate) to prove the common-law partner status of a couple.
 Thus, for those applying for Permanent Residency as a sponsored common-law spouse, there must be sufficient proof of the relationship submitted to Citizenship and Immigration Canada.
-This gets more confusing for common law partner sponsorship when your common law partner still lives in your country of origin.
+This gets more confusing for common law partner sponsorship when your partner still lives in your country of origin.
 Even within the Canadian government there are differences in what is needed for common law status.

 Canadian Immigration Definition Of Common Law Relationships

+Legal definitions, in Canada, vary depending on the application of certain words to certain situations.
+Definitions in the family law context often differ form the same word in a immigration context.
+Therefore, great importance exists for understanding how a word is used for immigration purposes.
 Citizenship and Immigration Canada defines “common-law” relationships as it relates to whom you can sponsor to become a permanent resident.
 According to the Immigration and Refugee Protection Regulations (IRPR):

 “common-law partner means, in relation to a person, an individual who is cohabiting with the person in a conjugal relationship, having so cohabited for a period of at least one year.”

-This is pretty clear itself, but to further define it, here is another explanation from Citizenship and Immigration Canada’s website:
+However, the law enjoys clarity as it simplifies things.
+While this concept is pretty clear itself, but to further define it, here is another explanation from Citizenship and Immigration Canada’s website: